go-vela/docs/versioned_docs/version-0.26/usage/enable_repo.md

 ---

 :::note
-You will need **Admin** access to the repo to be able to activate it in Vela.
+You will need **Admin** access to the repo in your SCM (GitHub) to be able to activate it in Vela.
 This is because you need **Admin** access to be able to add webhooks to the repo.
 :::

 ### Via the UI